RESEARCH STARTER

 Applications

 Humans depend on the energy from chemical reactions to perform countless tasks.
-All but a small fraction of the energy people use comes from the chemical combustion of fossil fuels such as coal oil or natural gas.
+Most of the world’s primary energy still comes from the chemical combustion of fossil fuels such as coal, oil, or natural gas.
 The operation of cars, the heating or cooling of homes, and the manufacture of all types of products use fossil fuel energy.
-Many products--cameras, radios, hearing aids--operate using the electric power generated by the chemical reactions taking place inside batteries.
-Demand for continued supplies of energy-producing materials is placing a severe stress on the world's resources and is a battleground between the forces of development and conservation.
-The task of chemical thermodynamics is to develop new energy sources and to improve the efficiency of those processes already in use.
+Many products—smartphones, smart watches, electric vehicles, Bluetooth speakers—operate using the electric power generated by the chemical reactions taking place inside batteries.
+Chemical reactions are also used in systems such as deoxyribonucleic acid (DNA)–based circuits, where they can perform simple computation and information processing.
+Demand for continued supplies of energy-producing materials is placing severe stress on the world’s resources and is a battleground between the forces of development and conservation.
+A major role of chemical thermodynamics is to analyze energy conversions and help improve the efficiency of processes already in use.
 Another important task of thermodynamics is to predict the direction that a chemical system will take in reaching equilibrium.
 Calculations of this type must be performed for each new proposed chemical process to decide its feasibility before even small-scale testing in a laboratory begins.
 Theoretical work using information from thermodynamics will prevent many work hours from being wasted and the huge loss of capital frequently involved in a new chemical process venture.
+Research shows that at very small (quantum) scales, thermodynamic behavior can differ from classical laws, requiring revised models to describe energy and equilibrium.
+Research has also identified new types of chemical reactions that can proceed spontaneously under mild conditions without the need for added heat or catalysts.

 Context